Overview

 With this option, your users will be able to remove, re-add, and change any of the Mappings that are passed through fields.
 This option can be combined with the defaultFields option to achieve different display configurations:

 defaultFields is an array of strings matching the value property of your fields.
 Any fields with matching value keys will be included in the initial list of Field Mappings that your user sees, when viewing the Connect Portal for the first time.
+If defaultFields is unspecified, all fields specified in the fields property will appear in the initial list of Field Mappings.

 User-Creatable Fields